OldSchoolMinecraft/OSMPL/README.md

 - ModuleManager

 These modules can be disabled in game by using the `/module` command, or can be disabled by default in the OSMPL config.

-## How to run it yourself
-If you want to run this plugin yourself, message `SHO#0001` on Discord.